Visyond/website-hugo/site/content/features/dependency-analysis.md

 ---
 title: Dependency Analysis
-topTitle: Identify And Visualize Cells Dependencies
+topTitle: Identify And Visualize Cells' Dependencies
 topSubTitle: >-
   Visyond’s Dependencies Analyses allows you to visually navigate through different cells and see how they impact one another, without tampering with